TrafficLab/ofproxy-node/readme.md

     {
-        "id" : Buffer,                   // identifier of the session this message was sent in "at" : Date                      // timestamp of the event "by" : "switch" | "controller"   // the party sending the message "warnings" : ["description"]     // (optional) if there were semantic warnings in the message, they are listed here }
+        "id" : Buffer,                   // identifier of the session this message was sent in "at" : Date,                     // timestamp of the event "by" : "switch" | "controller",  // the party sending the message "message" : Object,              // message object by oflib-node "warnings" : ["description"]     // (optional) if there were semantic warnings in the message, they are listed here }